nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 The JWT must be signed by the PSP' using the key belonging to the relying party access certificate issued by a Relying Party Access Certificate Authority (CA) described in ARF section 6.4[^arf] and ARF Annex 2 A.2.3.27 Topic 27[^arf_annex2].

+In order to communicate the URL of the endpoint to a third party, it must be included in the A2Pay issued by the PSP using the `initiation-url` property.

-The details for this endpoint are described in the OpenAPI specification file [A2Pay schema](eudi-payment-init-openapi.yml.)
+The details for this endpoint are described in the [OpenAPI specification file](eudi-payment-init-openapi.yml.)

 Example of the JWT payload:
 ```json